 We assume that the game was to be a straight Doom clone, as this is how the game was sold on their website (which we’ve grabbed an archived copy for you to see – see Creator Speaks).

-What happened to the game?….
-We assume that Cameron Kaiser got bored of the development or real life took over and the game got permently parked.
-There have been no updates since around 2004, so we assume that the project is now officially dead.
+What happened to the game?
+There had been no updates since around 2004, so we assume that the project is now officially dead.
+However, the game resurfaced again in 2012 in the form of “Aptitude”.

 Contributions: Kevin Tilley